-No investments were transferred between levels in 2019 or 2018.
+No investments were transferred between levels in the periods ending March 31, 2020 or February 28, 2019.

 The following table presents financial instruments measured at fair value in the Statement of Financial Position, classified by level within the fair value hierarchy.